mKiddeT/mKiddeT/README.md

 I'm currently on my 6th semester of studying to become a software engineer at Aalborg University.
 At the moment, I'm working on my bachelor's project, and will by summer 2022 have my bachelor's degree in software engineering.
 I've been programming for around 7 years, and started of by developing video games using Java and with Unity using C#, afterwhich I became more interested in programming overall and have ever since been expanding my knowledge and skills even further.
+If you would like to know more, you can do so <a href="https://mkidde-dev.vercel.app/" target="_blank">here. </a>

 You can contact me on  <a href="https://www.linkedin.com/in/mikkel-kidde-thomsen/"><img height="18" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/01/LinkedIn_Logo.svg/320px-LinkedIn_Logo.svg.png"></a> if you have any questions, or want to get in touch. ✉